ATLAS-GHOST/SPOOK/README.md

      Example: `--packet-size 1600` or ` ` for default

 You should now see the Grafana dashboard becoming populated with metrics on the URL `http://localhost:3000/`.
-If any metrics are broken, please ensure the the PromQL is targeting the correct metric, especially ethernet.
+If any metrics are broken, please ensure the the PromQL is targeting the correct metric, especially ethernet

-### 7. Verifying application health
+### 7. Verifying application health & Useful links

-### 8. Troubleshooting problems
+To verify:

+  1. Docker - Run `Docker ps` and `monitoring` should be running, or the name you gave when running it.
+You should also see that the ports are mapped properly

+  2. Grafana Web - Open `http://localhost:3000`.
+If Grafana UI appears, then it is running well

+  2. Prometheus - Open `http://localhost:9090/targets`.
+There, you should see 3 targets; udp_receiver, prometheus & node.
+All 3 should be showing as UP

+  3. node_exporter - Open `http://localhost:9100/metrics`.
+You should see the metrics exposed by node_exporter there.

+  4. receiver.py endpoints - Open `http://localhost:8000/metrics`.
+You should see the metrics exposed by the receiver there

-### 7. Stopping the Docker container
+### 8. Stopping the Docker container

 To stop the container and its images, run: